 Amazon handles the selling, the printing, the shipping, and even the customer service for the t-shirt sales you get, and all you do is collect a royalty on each sale.

-If you have started to connect the dots, you would notice how massive of an opportunity this is.
+If you have started to connect the dots, you see what an amazing business model this is.
 You can sell products to people with the full force of Amazon behind you and collect royalties!
-A lot of other people started to see this opportunity, people who were not app developers.
+A lot of other people with business ideas started to see this opportunity.

-7 Steps for How to Start a T-shirt Business on Amazon
+Start Your Own Clothing Line: 6 Steps for How to Start a Tshirt Business on Amazon

-What if there was a way to sell not only t-shirts, but hundreds of different items on the Amazon marketplace without holding a single piece of inventory and see the same level of success if not higher numbers than I saw over the last year?
+What if there was a way for not just creating t shirts, but hundreds of different items on the Amazon marketplace?
+What if you could do it without holding a single piece of inventory?
+And still see the same level of success, if not higher, numbers than I saw over the last year?

 There is, and I am going to go over exactly how to do it based on the brand new Amazon/Shopify Integration.
 You can set this up and be selling on Amazon today if you decide to take action.